Laravel Development

 When a business application goes into production, it stays there for years.
 The framework underneath it determines how painful those years will be: how quickly new developers get productive, how reliably background processes run, how gracefully the system handles its first 500 concurrent users.
-As a Laravel development company that has shipped 50+ production applications since 2005, we have learned that framework choice is not a technical preference.
+Framework choice is not a technical preference.
 It is an infrastructure decision with a five to ten year horizon.

-This page explains why we use Laravel for business software specifically, what it handles that you would otherwise build yourself, how it compares to the alternatives, and the production patterns that separate a working application from a reliable one.
+This page explains why we use Laravel for business software specifically, what Laravel development handles that you would otherwise build yourself, how it compares to the alternatives, and the production patterns that separate a working application from a reliable one.

 Why framework choice matters for business software